PirateCodeWeb3/primary-pfp-contract/faq.md

 ## What if I sold my primary PFP?

 The primary PFP data is still in the contract if the new owner don't override it.

+## Any auditing on primary PFP?

+The primary PFP contract neither save PFPs nor asking approvals for PFPs, so it's not audited.

+User just need one transaction to register primary data onchain like delegate.cash.